Fort Myers Veterans' Benefits Attorneys

 To help prove that the medical condition is linked to military service, the veterans’ disability attorney may work with medical experts to establish a service connection between a veteran’s disability and their military service.

 Far too often, the VA initially denies claims because of administrative errors or the failure to supply sufficient medical evidence regarding the disabling medical condition.
 It is possible to appeal a denied claim, but a Government Accountability Office report found resolving an appeal can take up to 25 months.

 Your attorney can prepare your appeal in compliance with all VA rules and regulations so that it moves as quickly as possible.

 The VA Appeals Process

-The veterans’ benefits attorneys in our St. Petersburg office can help you with all stages of an appeal, including:
+The veterans’ benefits attorneys in our Fort Myers office can help you with all stages of an appeal, including:

-Review by the Local VA Office: Your attorney may file a Notice of Disagreement with the VA regional office if your claim has been denied by the St. Petersburg VA office.
+Review by the Local VA Office: Your attorney may file a Notice of Disagreement with the VA regional office if your claim has been denied by the Fort Myers VA office.
 The Notice of Disagreement must be submitted within one year of the date that your local VA office mailed its original decision denying your claim.

 After the local VA office receives the Notice of Disagreement, it will create a Statement of the Case.
 The Statement of the Case is a detailed explanation of the evidence, laws, and regulations that were used by the local VA office in deciding your claim and the evidence contained in the Statement of the Case.

-File an Appeal with the Board of Veterans’ Appeals: If your claim remains denied after the review by the St. Petersburg VA office, your attorney may file an appeal with the Board of Veterans’ Appeals.
+**File an Appeal with the Board of Veterans’ Appeals:* If your claim remains denied after the review by the Fort Myers VA office, your attorney may file an appeal with the Board of Veterans’ Appeals.
 As part of the appeal to the Board of Veterans’ Appeals, you have the right to a personal hearing.
 The personal hearing may be one of three types:

 - A hearing in Washington, D.C., where the Board of Veterans’ Appeals is located